John Madden: Personal life

 Madden met his wife, Virginia Fields, in a bar in Pismo Beach, California.
 They married on December 26, 1959, in Santa Maria, California.
 Afterward, they lived in Pleasanton, California, and had two sons, Joseph and Michael.
 Joe played football for the Brown Bears.
 Mike attended Harvard University, where he started as receiver on the football team.
-A grandson, Jesse, played football for the Michigan Wolverines in the early 2020s and was hired as a quality control coach for the Washington Commanders in 2025.
+A grandson, Jesse, played defensive back for the Michigan Wolverines in the early 2020s and was hired as an assistant coach for the Washington Commanders in 2025.

 Aversion to flying

 Madden's aversion to flying was well known, although his fear was not realized until many years into his adult life.
 He had lost people close to him in the October 29, 1960, California Polytechnic State University football team plane crash that claimed the lives of 16 players, the team's student manager, and a football booster.
 In 1979, he had his first panic attack on a flight originating in Tampa, Florida.
 He never flew on a plane again.
 Madden stated once in an interview that his fears were not about turbulence, flying, or heights, but primarily claustrophobia.

 During his appearance to host Saturday Night Live in the early 1980s, the show included a short film depicting Madden making the journey by train to New York City to host the show.
 In the mid-1980s, Madden was a frequent rider on Amtrak's Lake Shore Limited.
 Amtrak allowed Madden to use the dining car at any time.

 Beginning in 1987, Greyhound Lines supplied Madden with a custom bus and drivers in exchange for advertising and speaking events, dubbed the Madden Cruiser.
 The Madden Cruiser shells were manufactured by Motor Coach Industries.
 The coach-bus sponsors over the years included Walker Advantage Muffler and Outback Steakhouse.
 In 2018, Madden donated the original Madden Cruiser to the Pro Football Hall of Fame, where it was restored to its original condition.

 Madden never did commentary for the Pro Bowl, which was held in Honolulu every year of his broadcasting career.
 Likewise, Madden never called any preseason game held outside of North America, even when his play-by-play partner was on the telecast.
 Madden found an unexpected use for his bus in New York City after the September 11, 2001 attacks, when he provided transportation for former ice-skating champion Peggy Fleming, whose flight home to Los Gatos, California, had been grounded.